zh4ui/devtools/Git.md

 [How to exclude certain directories/files from git grep search](https://stackoverflow.com/questions/10423143/how-to-exclude-certain-directories-files-from-git-grep-search)

+If you use Git for Windows in cmd.exe, '"' should be used as the quote

+`git grep xxx -- "./*" ":!*/test/*"`

 ## shallow submodule

 You can simply use: `git submodule add --depth 1 -- repository path`